idem-lab/traveltime/paper/paper.docx.md

 # Discussion

-*ADD MORE OF A GENERAL DISCUSSION HERE*

-The `traveltime` package is immediately suitable to a range of application.
+The `traveltime` package is immediately suitable to be used 'out-of-the-box' with any set of coordinates, in any part of the globe.
+We envisage this software having diverse applications including: estimating sampling bias [@dennis2000bias], allocating defibrillators [@tierney2018novel], setting health districts [@padgham2019introduction], or mapping access to vehicle chargers [@falchetta2021electric] and agricultural facilities [@zhao2023replanting].
 Nonetheless, we see opportunities to build the package utility through:

   - capability to better distribute a wider range friction surfaces, and
   - additional methods to efficiently compute results over large spatial extents.

-Firstly, `traveltime` currently facilitates access to walking and motorised friction surfaces for 2020, both at 30 arc-second resolution[^2].
+Firstly, `traveltime` currently facilitates access to walking and motorised friction surfaces for 2020, both at 30 arc-second resolution (approximately 0.008333 decimal degrees, or just below 1 km$^2$ at the equator).
 Although the user can presently supply their own friction surface, we expect most applications will use these existing surfaces given the extensive work needed in creating new ones [@weiss2018global; @weiss2020global].
 As landscapes are dynamic, it may be useful to incorporate updated versions of these friction surfaces if and when they are available.
 Furthermore, although the resolution of these data is likely to be suitable for larger landscape foci, higher resolution data may be helpful for more locally focussed analyses.
 For instance, although the example here was chosen for it's simplicity and low computational demands, a ~1 km^2^ cell size is a relatively large area to walk across, and thus actual waking times may vary significantly within each cell.
 We underline however that a user can provide their own higher resolution friction surface at present if desired.

+At the other end of the scale, as the area of interest increases, the size of the matrix of calculations necessary increases exponentially, making significant memory demands for analyses over large landscapes (e.g. analyses over Africa required \~ 72 GB RAM to run successfully).
+Developing methods to handle large landscapes either with less memory or via cloud resources would be helpful to make such analyses accessible to those without access to larger computing resources.

-Although this article is intended to be the key reference for the `traveltime` package, we suggest citations of the package are accompanied by citing the underlying methodological work as well [@weiss2018global; @weiss2020global].
+Lastly, although this article is intended to be the key reference for the `traveltime` package, we suggest citations of the package are accompanied by citing the underlying methodological work as well [@weiss2018global; @weiss2020global].

-[^2]: Approximately 0.008333 decimal degrees, or just below 1 km$^2$ at the equator
+# Competing interests

+No competing interests were disclosed.

-# Acknowledgements
+# Grant Information

 This work was supported, in whole or in part, by the Bill & Melinda Gates Foundation [INV-021972].
 The conclusions and opinions expressed in this work are those of the authors alone and shall not be attributed to the Foundation.
 Under the grant conditions of the Foundation, a Creative Commons Attribution 4.0 License has already been assigned to the Author Accepted Manuscript version that might arise from this submission.
 Please note works submitted as a preprint have not undergone a peer review process.

+# Figure Permissions

+The authors confirm ownership of the figures used in this manuscript.

+# Software availability

+All software described here is available from R-Universe <https://idem-lab.r-universe.dev/traveltime> and GitHub <https://github.com/idem-lab/traveltime>, and documented at <https://idem-lab.github.io/traveltime/>.

 The package associated with this paper contains information from the dataset "LTA MRT Station Exit (GEOJSON)" accessed on the 10th of December 2024 from  data.gov.sg, which is made available under the terms of the Singapore Open Data Licence version 1.0 https://data.gov.sg/open-data-licence.

 # References